A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Introduction

-fails to be coercive in the appropriate Sobolev space $H$ and it is not possible to invoke the Lax-Milgram Lemma to show existence of solutions to~(\ref{eq1}).

-In many cases though, depending on the geometry of the NIM inhomogeneities, one can show that the form ${\cal E}$ is T-coercive~: there exists an invertible operator $T~:H \longrightarrow H$ such that $(u,v) \in H \times H \longrightarrow {\cal E}(u,Tv)$ is coercive.
-In this case, applying the Lax-Milgram Lemma to the latter bilinear form yields well-posedness of the PDE, except possibly for some values of the negative conductivities, for which the associated operator is not invertible and may even loose its Fredholm character \cite{BonnetChesnelCiarlet_1, BonnetChesnelCiarlet2,HMNguyen}.
+fails to be coercive in the natural Sobolev space $H^1(D)$ or in the appropriate subspace $H$ that accounts for the imposed boundary conditions.
+Thus, one cannot invoke the Lax-Milgram Lemma to show existence of solutions to~(\ref{eq1}).
+In many cases though, depending on the geometry of the NIM inhomogeneities, one can show that the form $a$ is T-coercive~: there exists an invertible operator $T:H \longrightarrow H$ such that $(u,v) \in H \times H \longrightarrow a(u,Tv)$ is coercive.
+In this case, applying the Lax-Milgram Lemma to the latter bilinear form yields well-posedness of the PDE~\cite{BonnetChesnelCiarlet_1, BonnetChesnelCiarlet2,HMNguyen}, except possibly for some values of the negative conductivities, for which the associated operator is not invertible and may even loose its Fredholm character.

-If the form ${\cal E}$ is T-coercive, does the PDE have all the properties of an elliptic PDE ?